 For Avraham to open his home to the world, he needed to have a house large enough to share with others and something to share with them.
 He had to establish himself in order to help others – וּכְשֶׁאֲנִי לְעַצְמִי, מָה אֲנִי.

 The how and why are everything.
 It is perfectly ok to have lots of money, for example, but the qualifier is what we do with it.

 Avraham is altruistic, but he is not selfless, which is extrinsic.
-Extrinsic motivation is outcome oriented so it cannot last – whether we win the deal, marry the person, or build the school, what happens then?
+Extrinsic motivation is outcome-oriented, so it cannot last – when we win the deal, marry the person, or build the school, what happens then?
 And what happens if we don’t get the outcome we hoped for?

 The Torah does not expect or condone selflessness.
 Selflessness is not sustainable, and it’s not an ingredient that leads to a lasting legacy.
-Hashem says to Avraham that he must take the journey for his own sake; not for God and not for others.
-His approach would only endure if it wasn’t contingent on something extrinsic.
+Hashem says to Avraham that he must take the journey for his own sake, not for God and not for others.
+His approach would only endure if it weren’t contingent on something extrinsic.

 The Seforno notes that Hashem promises Avraham that on this journey of self-fulfillment that takes care of others, he will not only be blessed; he will literally become a blessing – וַאֲגַדְּלָה שְׁמֶךָ; וֶהְיֵה, בְּרָכָה.

 As the saying in Mishlei says, a kind man cares for his wellbeing, and a cruel man afflicts himself – גֹּמֵל נַפְשׁוֹ, אִישׁ חָסֶד; וְעֹכֵר שְׁאֵרוֹ, אַכְזָרִי.
-Altruism is possible, and altruism is real, although in healthy people it intertwines with the well-being of the self; our actions express and promote our values; they do not seek other people’s approval.
+Altruism is possible, and altruism is real, although, in healthy people, it intertwines with the well-being of the self; our actions express and promote our values; they do not seek other people’s approval.